toralf/torutils/README.md

 sudo /usr/sbin/ip6tables-save >./rules.v6
 ```

-Run in dry-run mode using the parameter `test`:
+Run the scripts in dry-run mode:

 ```bash
 sudo ./ipv4-rules.sh test
 sudo ./ipv6-rules.sh test
 ```

-Stop the Tor service(s), flush the connection tracking table
+Stop Tor, flush the connection tracking table

 ```bash
 sudo /usr/sbin/conntrack -F
 ```

-and (re-)start the Tor service.
+and (re-)start Tor.
-Check that your ssh login and other services are still working.
+Check that your ssh login and any other service.
 If something looks wrong then restore the backuped state:

 ```bash